open-sauced/docs/docs/opensauced-packages/semantic-release.md

 - `GIT_AUTHOR_NAME` - parsed from commit `$GITHUB_SHA`
 - `GIT_AUTHOR_EMAIL` - parsed from commit `$GITHUB_SHA`

-Feel free to change any of the above to whatever suits your purpose, our motivation is to keep `GITHUB_TOKEN` and/or `NPM_TOKEN` the only necessary requirements.
+Feel free to change any of the above to whatever suits your purpose.
+Our motivation is to keep `GITHUB_TOKEN` and/or `NPM_TOKEN` the only necessary requirements.

-We are actively investigating ways to drop the 2 remaining variables as well!
+We are actively investigating ways to drop the two remaining variables as well!

-## Workflow examples
+## Workflow Examples

-### Node application
+### Node Application

-This example requires `"private": true,` in your `package.json` and simplifies the workflow to lightning fast deployment:
+This example requires `"private": true,` in your `package.json` and simplifies the workflow to lightning-fast deployment:

 ```yaml
 release: